hakanonal/minibar/README.md

 - I will try 1e5 once again on a cloud server right now. [run](https://app.wandb.ai/hakanonal/minibar/runs/h7qeblhi)
     - The run has finished and we see the same pattren. a fix seed seems is not imporrtant as it is.
-    - The oveerall pererformance is still verry bad.
+    - The overall pererformance is still very bad.
 Evenworse the validattion loss seems to be incresing aftter some epochs insteead of decreasing.
-    - And also it odd that 1e5 has better loss but worse acuracy.
+    - And also it is odd that 1e5 has better loss but worse acuracy.
 What does it mean?

 - I have dicded to set-up an [sweep](https://docs.wandb.com/sweeps) in wandb